Complexity and Approximation for Discriminating and Identifying Code Problems in Geometric Setups: Introduction

 \section{Introduction}

-We consider geometric versions of the \textsc{Discriminating Code} problem, which are variations of classic geometric covering problems.
-A set of point sites $P$ in $\mathbb{R}^d$ is given.
-For a set $S$ of objects of $\mathbb{R}^d$, denote by $S_i$ the set of objects of $S$ that contain $p_i \in P$.
-The objective is to choose a minimum-size set $S^*$ of objects such that $S^*_i\neq \emptyset$ for all $p_i \in P$ (covering), and $S^*_i \neq S^*_j$ for each pair of distinct sites $p_i, p_j \in P$ (discrimination).
-In the \emph{discrete} version, the objects of $S^*$ must be chosen among a specified set $S$ of objects given in the input, while in the \emph{continuous} version, only the points are given, and the objects can be chosen freely (among some infinite class of allowed objects).
+We consider geometric versions of the \textsc{Discriminating Code} problem, which are variations of classical geometric covering problems.
+Here, a set of point sites $P=\{p_1,p_2, \ldots, p_n\}$ is given in $\mathbb{R}^d$.
+Let $S$ be a set of geometric objects (i.e. closed curves along with their interior) in $\mathbb{R}^d$, where each $s_i \in S$ has a unique identification.
+We use $S_i\subseteq S$ to denote the set of objects containing $p_i \in P$.
+The objective is to choose a minimum-size subset $S^* \subseteq S$ of objects such that (i) the subset $S^*_i \subset S^*$ containing $p_i$ is not an empty set for each $i=1,2,\ldots, n$, and (ii) each pair of points $p_i, p_j \in P$, $i\neq j$, satisfy $S^*_i \neq S^*_j$.
+Thus, (i) suggests that each $p_i$ has an identification, and (ii) suggests that $p_i$ and $p_j$ ($i \neq j$) are discriminated by at least one element in $S^*_i$ or $S^*_j$.
+From now onwards, we will use $d$ to denote $d$-dimension for some integer $d$.

+In the \emph{discrete} version, both $P$ and $S$ are given as input.
+In the \emph{continuous} version, only the points in $P$ are given, and the objects can be chosen freely (among some infinite class of allowed objects).

 The problem is motivated as follows.
 Consider a terrain that is difficult to navigate.
 A set of sensors, each assigned a unique identification number ($id$), are deployed in that terrain, all of which can communicate with a single base station.
 If a region of the terrain suffers from some specific problem, a subset of sensors will detect that and inform the base station.
 From the $id$'s of the alerted sensors, one can uniquely identify the affected region, and a rescue team can be sent.
 The covering zone of each sensor can be represented by an object in $S$.
-The arrangement of the objects divides the entire plane into regions.
+In the \emph{arrangement} of these objects (that is, the partition of the plane into \emph{cells} defined by the union of boundaries of all objects, each cell corresponds to a face of this union~\cite{Berg}) divides the entire plane into regions.
 A representative point of each region may be considered as a site.
 The set $P$ consists of some of those sites.
 We need to determine the minimum number of sensors such that no two sites in $P$ are covered by the same set of $id$s.
-Apart from coverage problems in sensor networks, this problem has applications in fault detection, heat prone zone in VLSI circuits, disaster management, environmental monitoring, localization and contamination detection \cite{Laifenfeld,Ray2004RobustLD}, to name a few.
+Apart from coverage problems in sensor networks, this problem has applications in fault detection, heat prone zone in VLSI circuits, disaster management, environmental monitoring, localization and contamination detection~\cite{Laifenfeld,Ray2004RobustLD}, to name a few.